South Africa - Africa

 Photo by PretoriaTravel

-Arrival works best when the first hotel keeps the civic core or one stronger east-side dinner district practical, because Pretoria feels cleaner when the first day does not start with a long suburban reset.
+Arrival usually works better if the first hotel keeps the civic core or one stronger east-side dinner district practical, because Pretoria feels cleaner when the first day does not start with a long suburban reset.

 Book the most practical central or eastern stays ahead and pin one evening meal early, because the best Pretoria bases are defined more by route convenience than by sheer hotel count.